 How much can I claim?

 Each laboratory will receive a different amount for each of the tests that they are eligible to claim for.
 This is due to their being no national laboratory contract.
 Therefore, each district health board can contract with their laboratory service provider(s) as they please.
 The amount that the laboratory will receive per test is contained within the Schedule Test Purchase List.

 How you claim depends on the funding arrangement that is in place between the laboratory and district health board(s).
 There are two funding arrangements.

 Fee for service

 This arrangement means that you are paid for each individual test providing that each test meets the claiming criteria.
 Any test that does not meet the criteria is rejected.
-A claim file and an accompanying Claim Summary Form is required to be sent to Sector Services Wellington.
+A claim file and an accompanying Claim Summary Form is required to be sent to Sector Operations Wellington.
 The claim file can be submitted on floppy diskette or on CD-ROM (providing that the funding district health board has given you authorisation to do so).

 This arrangement means that you receive a set Service Fee on a monthly basis instead of being paid on a test by test basis.
-An invoice must be sent to Sector Services Dunedin each month.
-In addition, a claim file and accompanying Claim Summary Form is also required to be sent to Sector Services Wellington so that the claim data can be included in the national data collection.
+An invoice must be sent to Sector Operations Dunedin each month.
+In addition, a claim file and accompanying Claim Summary Form is also required to be sent to Sector Operations Wellington so that the claim data can be included in the national data collection.

 Where should I send my claims?